 The City is required, as a condition for its receipt of reimbursement as specified in the Grant Letter of Intent, to comply with all statutory and administrative requirements under the Airport and Airway Improvement Act and the regulations thereunder.
 Failure to comply with such requirements, or failure to proceed with the OMP in a timely manner, may lead to reductions in amounts payable under the Grant Letter of Intent or a revocation of the Grant Letter of Intent.
 Reimbursement may also be affected by failure to comply with other existing grant agreement assurances.
-In the event of any such failure by the City, or any other action by the City which threatens the federal contribution to the OMP, the FAA may pursue all remedies available in law or equity, including, but not limited to, the withholding of future payments under the Grant Letter of Intent.
+In the event of any such failure by the City, or any other action by the City which threatens the federal contribution to the OMP, the FAA may pursue all remedies available in law or equity, including, but not limited to, the withholding of future payments under the Grant Letter of Intent. · · · ·

-AVAILABILITY OF PFC REVENUES
+AVAIL/ABILITY OF PFC REVENUES

-As discussed above under the subheading "-Future Indebtedness," the plans of finance for the OMP and the 2016-2020 CIP assume that PFC Revenues would be available in certain amounts and at certain times for the payment of a portion of the anticipated costs of such capital projects on a "pay-as-you-go" as well as to secure additional Airport Obligations needed to fund such projects.
-In addition, the Report of the Airport Consultant, which sets forth certain Projections regarding O'Hare, assumes that certain available PFC Revenues not otherwise pledged to pay PFC Obligations, Senior Lien Bonds, and other payment obligations, will be applied by the City on a year-to-year basis as Other Available Revenues to pay debt service on such obligations.
+$p = (3, q, r{1}, r{2}, r{3})^{-1} + t^{2} (3r{1} + t^{2} + r{3})^{-1} + r{1}^{2} + r{2}^{2} + r{3}^{2} +$ 112 studies As discussed above under the subheading "-Future, Indebtedness," the plans, of finance for the Capital Programs assume that PFC Revenues would be available in certain amounts and at certain times for the payment of a portion of the anticipated costs of such capital projects on a "pay-as-you-go" as well as to secure additional Airport Obligations needed to fund such projects.
+In addition, the Report of the Airport Consultant, which sets forth certain Projections regarding Q'Hare, assumes that certain available PFC.
+Revenues not, otherwise pledged to pay PFC Obligations, Senior Lien Bonds, and other payment obligations, will be applied by the City on a year-to-year basis as Other Available Revenues to pay debt service, on such obligations.
 No assurance can be given that PFC Revenues will be available in the amounts or on the schedules assumed.
+1.122 1.22

-The ability of the City to collect sufficient PFC Revenues depends upon a number of factors, including, without limitation, the number of enplanements at O'Hare, the use of O'Hare by the Collecting Carriers and the efficiency and ability of the Collecting Carriers to collect and remit PFCs to the City.
+The ability of the City to collect sufficient PFC Revenues depends upon a number of factors, including, without-limitation, the number of enplanements at O'Hare, the use of O'Hare by the Collecting Carriers and the efficiency and ability of the Collecting Carriers to collect and remit PFCs to the City.
 The City relies on the Collecting Carriers' collection and remittance of PFCs, and both the City and the FAA rely upon the airlines' reports of enplanements and collections.

-Under the terms of the PFC Act, the FAA may terminate the City's authority to impose a PFC if the City's PFC Revenues are not being used for approved projects in accordance with the FAA's approval, the PFC Act or the regulations promulgated thereunder, or if the City otherwise violates the PFC Act or regulations.
+no notice gales are state some sole their set, successful and controls of the set under the terms of the PFC Act, the EAA may terminate the City's authority to impose a PFC if the City's PEC Revenues, are not being used, for approved projects in accordance with the FAA's approval, the PFC Act or the regulations promulgated thereunder, or if the City otherwise violates the PFC Act or regulations.
 The FAA may also terminate the City's authority to impose a PFC for a violation by the City of the Airport Noise and Capacity Act.
 The PFC termination provisions contained in the regulations provide both informal and formal procedural safeguards.
+J & . .